 It says, “You’re not normal, and you’re going to spend your life alone with your cats.”

-FYI, it’s okay if we call ourselves “crazy cat lady” (or wear funny t-shirts proclaiming our crazy cat-loving ways).
+FYI, it’s okay if we call ourselves “crazy cat ladies” (or wear funny t-shirts proclaiming our crazy cat-loving ways).

-We just don’t want to hear you using in a negative and hurtful way.
+We just don’t want to hear you use it in a negative and hurtful way.

 They don’t see injured kittens or cats on the streets, and they don’t know how many die in kill shelters or get run over by vehicles.